+The available sample information in the incomplete data scenario that we study in this paper allows identification of the distribution functions of $\left(Y_{1},X\right)$ and $\left(Y_{0},X\right)$, but does not identify the distribution of $\left(Y_{1},Y_{0},X\right)$ without additional assumptions on the joint distribution of $\left(Y_{1},Y_{0},X\right)$.
+For the general moment model (\ref{UnconditionalM}), we establish a characterization of the identified set of $\theta^{\ast}$ in terms of a continuum of inequalities involving conditional optimal transport (COT hereafter).\footnote{Conditional optimal transport is an optimal transport between two conditional measures; see \cite{carlier2016vector} and \cite{hosseini2025conditional} for rigorous accounts of COT.
+For expositional simplicity, we often use optimal transport even though it is a conditional optimal transport in this paper.}

-As the second contribution of this paper, we apply our general characterization of the identified set for $\theta^{\ast}$ to an important class of moment models, where the moment function $m\left(\cdot;\theta\right)$ can be written as an affine transformation of $\theta$ with the expectation of the linear transformation matrix being identifiable but not the translation vector.
-We show that the identified set for $\theta^{\ast}$ is characterized by a continuum of linear inequalities and is thus convex.
+For an important class of \textit{affine} moment models, where the moment function $m\left(\cdot;\theta\right)$ can be written as an affine transformation of $\theta$ with the expectation of the linear transformation matrix being identifiable, but not the translation vector, we show that by applying our general characterization, the identified set for $\theta^{\ast}$ in this class of models is characterized by a continuum of linear inequalities and is thus convex.